alphagov/notifications-python-client/DOCUMENTATION.md

 #### sms_sender_id (optional)

 A unique identifier of the sender of the text message notification.
-To set this up:
+To find this information, go to the __Text Message sender__ settings screen:

 1. Sign into your GOV.UK Notify account.
 1. Go to __Settings__.
+1. If you need to change to another service, select __Switch service__ in the top right corner of the screen and select the correct one
-1. Go to the __Text Messages__ section and select __Manage__ on the "Text Message sender" row.
+1. Go to the __Text Messages__ section and select __Manage__ on the __Text Message sender__ row.

-1. You can do one of the following:
+In this screen, you can then either:

-  - copy the ID of the sender you want to use and paste it into the method
+- copy the sender ID that you want to use and paste it into the method
 - select __Change__ to change the default sender that the service will use, and select __Save__

 ```python
 sms_sender_id='8e222534-7f05-4972-86e3-17c5d9f894e2' # optional UUID string